OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 and eBPF filter need to be updated.

 On eBPF side, as of Linux 4.19 CPU maps and interfaces redirect are not supported and these features need to be disabled.
-By architecture, per CPU hash should not be used and have to be disabled.
+By architecture, per CPU hash should not be used and has to be disabled.
 To achieve this, edit the beginning of `ebpf/xdp_filter.c` and do ::

  #define BUILD_CPUMAP        0